Why do I fill out an intake form?

 How long are the sessions?

-Typically, the sessions run 45-50 minutes for individual counseling and 75-90 minutes for group counseling.
+Typically, the sessions run 45-50 minutes for individual counseling and group counseling sessions.

 How often will I be seen?

 Group counseling occurs weekly.
 Frequency of individual counseling sessions varies according to need and availability.

 Services are free to all eligible SHU students.

 Counseling and Psychological Services provides only short-term individual counseling.
 The exact number of sessions is determined by the counselor and student following an intake assessment.
 Most students complete individual counseling in less than six sessions.
 When a student requires longer term treatment, the staff at CAPS will work with the student to locate a provider off-campus.
 Students may obtain longer term counseling by participating in a counseling group when referred by a staff member.

 Suppose I don't feel comfortable with my counselor?

 If this happens, please discuss this in your session.
 The issue may be resolved during the session or your counselor can help you switch to a different counselor.